simulot/TakeoutLocalization/readme.md

 1. **Directories**:
    - Represented by the `kind: "directory"` key.
-   - Can contain subdirectories listed under the `subdirectories` key, and files listed under the `files` key.
+   - Can contain subdirectories listed under the `directories` key, and files listed under the `files` key.

 2. **Files**:
    - Represented by the `kind: "file"` key.